-On 23 April, many people across England will be celebrating the country's patron saint for St George's Day.
+On 23 April, many people across England celebrate the country's patron saint St George.

 Patron saints are chosen as special protectors or guardians over all areas of life.